Terry Forrest

 Terence Michael "Terry" Forrest is a justice of the Court of Appeal of the Supreme Court of Victoria in Australia.

 Forrest was admitted to the legal profession in 1979 and was appointed Queen's Counsel in 1999.

-Forrest was appointed as a judge in the Trial Division of the Supreme Court in 2009.
-He was elevated to the Court of Appeal on 10 July 2018.
+He was appointed as a judge in the Trial Division of the Supreme Court in 2009 and elevated to the Court of Appeal on 10 July 2018.

-His brother, Jack Forrest, is also a judge of the Supreme Court of Victoria.
-His father, James Herbert Forrest, was a County Court judge and Acting Chief Judge of that court.
+Forrest's brother Jack is also a judge of the Supreme Court of Victoria.
+Their father, James Herbert Forrest, was a County Court and acting Supreme Court chief justice.